Wu-Zongyu/POSI/README.md

     --plot_loss True
 ```
 ## PPO Training
 For PPO training, a reward model needs to be trained as a placeholder first.
-Using the following script to train the placeholder:
+Use the following script to train the placeholder:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python src/train_bash.py \
     --stage rm \